This post may contain affiliate links. Please read our disclosure policy.

 - A quick and healthy weeknight dinner or afternoon snack.

-- Any kind of gathering like a summer backyard hangout, by the pool, birthday party, cinco de mayo, or other special occasion (tip: a taco holder stand is really helpful when making them in a larger batch)
+- Any kind of gathering like a summer backyard hangout, by the pool, birthday party, Cinco de Mayo, or another special occasion (tip: a taco holder stand is really helpful when making them in a larger batch)

 Cilantro Lime Tartar Sauce